 An onsite measurement requires scheduling a date and time specific appointment, of which an available opening may be many days or weeks in the future from the date the Buyer first contacts us.
 Since many projects are usually time sensitive by nature and to avoid lengthy delays, it has made the most sense to gather information from the Buyer about their project to arrive at “minimum” amounts of flooring or other materials to be removed, on which to base the first Estimate and Contract.
 These estimated amounts provided by the Buyer become the “minimum” amounts written into the first Estimate and Contract.
 An Estimate and Contract will be provided to the Buyer for their signed and initialed approval to hire us officially.

 Since nearly every project is prone to hidden/unknown extra charges, gathering all the pieces of information CANNOT take place until we are hired, and the work is in FULL progress.
-Arizona Home Floors, LLC charges on a “per layer basis.”
+Arizona Home Floors charges on a “per layer basis.”
 As other layers, materials or other factors become revealed they will be added to the existing Estimate to complete its accuracy.
 To arrive at a truly accurate measurement, areas for removal or profiling are sectioned into smaller squares/rectangles to eliminate walls, cabinets, showers, tubs or other areas not representative of the actual square footage removed or profiled.
 Depending on the size of your project it may take 2‐5 hours for Arizona Home Floors, LLC to receive the correct measurements from our head technician.
 Our administrative staff will input those measurements into a specially designed Excel spreadsheet, developed to convert feet and inches of each sectioned area into square footage, exact to within 1/1000 of a square foot.
+Any measurement exceeding increments of an inch will be rounded up to the next full inch.
+FOR EXAMPLE: A measurement such as 5′ 4 1/4″ would be rounded to the next full inch and would be listed as 5′ 5″ on the Estimate.
 Again, depending on the size of the project, it may take several more hours or possibly days to discover any remaining crack isolation membrane, subfloors, sheet vinyl, black adhesive, or any other issues initially hidden from view at the start of the project.

 Please note the “minimum” amounts will not be decreased but increased should the actual measurements prove to be higher than the minimums established.
 FOR EXAMPLE: If the Buyer tells us they have 1000 sq. ft. of tile for removal, then the “minimum” would be based about 10% under 1000 sq. ft., which in this case would be 900 sq. ft.
 Then on the day of their project, and after work is in full progress, our head technician will collect exact measurements.
 Measurements which fell below 900 sq. ft. would remain at 900 sq. ft. on the Estimate, and any measurements above 900 sq. ft. would be added to the Estimate.
 It is imperative the Buyer provides a realistic estimate of square footage.
 Inaccurate, dishonest or misleading information, whether on purpose or by accident, provided by the Buyer could result in much higher than expected costs at the end of the project, with the Buyer being held financially responsible for paying.
 Being forthright and honest with the minimum measurements is necessary to help prevent drastic increases in footage or other amounts once the project has begun and exact measurements obtained.